syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Migrate-From-Xamarin.md

 # Migrate from Xamarin.Forms SfChart to .NET MAUI SfCartesianChart

-You do not have to rewrite the entire code for .NET MAUI Charts when using Xamarin SfChart.
+The Cartesian Chart was created from the scratch using the upgraded APIs and performance of the .NET MAUI graphics library and framework layouts.
 However, a minor code change is required.
-In addition, SfChart has been divided into five chart controls in .NET MAUI for a better user experience and understanding.
+In addition, we have divided SfChart into five chart controls in .NET MAUI for a better user experience and understanding.

 <table>
 <tr>